chjj/blessed/README.md

 ## Example

-This will render a box with ascii borders containing the text `'Hello world!'`, perfectly centered horizontally and vertically.
+This will render a box with line borders containing the text `'Hello world!'`, perfectly centered horizontally and vertically.

 ``` js